 Temporary car insurance is the solution for drivers who need to be insured for less than the standard one-year length.
 The policy can last for days, weeks, or even a few months.

-For example, you may need short-term insurance when you are switching policies or need to rent a vehicle for a trip.
+For example, you may need short-term insurance when you are switching policies or need to rent a vehicle for a trip, or perhaps you only plan to have a vehicle or drive for a short period of time.

 If you are a driver seeking temporary coverage for Ontario car insurance, options are quite limited.
-Currently, you cannot purchase short-term policies in the province.
+Currently, you cannot purchase short-term policies in Ontario.
 Standard one-year policies are the most common type being offered, and the shortest term is six months.

-As driving needs change, one might wonder, what if someone needs a car only for their weekly grocery trip, or a friend needs to borrow it?
+As driving needs change, one might wonder, what if someone needs a car only for their weekly grocery trip, or a friend needs to borrow your vehicle?

 Temporary insurance may be required in a number of situations.
 Some of the most common include: